JustFiesta/spring-petclinic-infrastructure/README.md

 ### Redeploy application

-Application is redeploied via manual Job, which uses Ansible from Workstation to redeploy docker containers.
+Application is redeploied via manual Job, which uses Ansible from Workstation to redeploy docker containers - check *spring-petclinic* application README, section Deployment.

+In shortcut deployment needs RDS_DB variable to be setted manually on workstation before running Deploy job in Jenkins Controller.